 Federal Financial Aid

-- Federal TEACH Grant: Submit the Warner Pacific University application and go to the Federal website to complete the Agreement to Serve and counseling.
+- Federal TEACH Grant for Masters of Arts in Teaching students: Submit the Warner Pacific University application and go to the Federal website to complete the Agreement to Serve and counseling.

 - Federal Stafford Loans: Apply online.
 When you get to the Federal website, SIGN IN with your Federal (FAFSA) FSA ID.
 Click on Complete Entrance Counseling.
-When completed, click on Complete Master Promissory Note.
+When completed, click on Complete Loan Agreement (Master Promissory Note).
 You must complete these steps if you are a first-time borrower while attending Warner Pacific University.

-- Federal PLUS Loans: Parent Loans for Undergraduate Students (PLUS) are available for parents of dependent students.
+- Federal Graduate PLUS Loans: PLUS Loans are available for graduate students.
 Loans are based on credit approval and amounts vary up to the cost of attendance.
-The interest rate is fixed at 6.84%.
+The interest rate is fixed at 7.08%.
 Apply online.

 - Many employers reimburse for approved degree-seeking coursework.
 Check with your human resource office.